gleber/ledger-parsita/memory-bank/progress.md

 - **Cost basis inference in `Transaction.get_posting_cost` now handles RSU-style income by assigning a $0 cost basis.**
 - **Proceeds identification in `BalanceSheet._get_consolidated_proceeds` (previously in `_process_asset_sale_capital_gains`) now excludes `expenses:` and `income:` accounts.**
 - **Lot creation logic is now encapsulated in `Lot.try_create_from_posting`.**
+- **Error handling for proceeds consolidation in `src/balance.py` now uses the `Result` pattern with custom error types, making it more robust and explicit.**
+- **Optional return values in `src/balance.py` are now represented using `Maybe[T]` from the `returns` library, improving explicitness in handling potentially absent values.**